 At Kingland, we take it a step further.
 Instead of looking at your data world from a relational structure, we decompose hierarchies into graph nodes.
 This allows us to optimize the computational problem of rules, entities, services, and more.

 And because you're confident in your data, staff in South America, Germany, and the U.S. can confidently use data to explore and pursue new businesses or services while remaining compliant with regional or jurisdictional rules.
-And, they won't compete with each other for new business.
+And they won't compete with each other for new business.

-See what independence compliance should look like.
+See what regulatory compliance should look like.

 These Stories on Public Accounting